tomtang110/RAG_Agent_example/readme.md

 This project relies on the following key libraries and services:

-- `qwen` – Alibaba's Qwen API for LLM inference (used for generation and embeddings)
+- `qwen` – Alibaba's Qwen API for LLM inference (used for generation, reranker and embeddings)
 - `langchain` – Framework for building LLM-powered applications
 - `langgraph` – For orchestrating agent workflows and state management
 - `pydantic` – Data validation and settings management